 And yet it doesn’t stop.
 Working from home means work happens any time, anywhere.
 In the bedroom before bed, a last glimpse at email.
 At the kitchen table during breakfast.
 On the toilet with your phone.
 Saturday morning?
 Why not get a little more done.
 Sunday evening?
 You don’t want Monday to surprise you.
 Day and night, weekday, weekend, it never stops.
 Especially with remote international teams.
 Communicating never ends.
 Your desk is your dining table and your bedroom is your office and the office is a playroom.
 It’s all a blur.

-Continue reading Why Remote Work Sucks and How to Cure Burnout with L-Theanine
+Continue reading How to Cure Burnout with L-Theanine

 Now Serving Up Mindfulness in a Cup